peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 To use this feature, specify ``--kv-cache-dtype`` as ``fp8``.

 To specify the quantization scaling config, use the ``--quantization-param-path`` parameter.
-If the parameter isn’t specified, the default scaling factor of ``1`` is used, which can lead to less accurate results.
+If the parameter is not specified, the default scaling factor of ``1`` is used, which can lead to less accurate results.
 To generate ``kv-cache`` scaling JSON file, see `FP8 KV Cache <https://github.com/vllm-project/vllm/blob/main/examples/fp8/README.md>`__